jalada/gdrive-search/README.md

 haven't found an equivalent super-fast autocompleting search & open for Linux so I decided to build one.

-My basic idea is:

- - Sync files regularly
-    - I think I'm doing an incremental sync OK.
-But I'm just using modified time and I'm wondering...does a freshly shared file count as modified?
-    - *UPDATE* now I'm using skim, can I send skim the latest files and then add some more to it afterwards or something?
- - Some kind of interface where you can do these searches and choose a file and open it.
-For now I've gone with [skim](https://github.com/lotabout/skim).

 ## What works?

  - Sign in with Google Drive (if you follow setup below).